What is the main goal of your current marketing efforts? You can only choose one answer. Are you trying to:

 Companies in this stage are focused on what their offer is and their marketing goal is typically awareness.
 The business owner feels good about the offering they put together.
 It makes sense to them that there is a need in the marketplace.
 They know what they can accomplish for their clients, so they focus on making sure as many people as possible are aware of what they have to offer expecting that their offering will be just as obvious to the marketplace as it is to the business owner.

-If you have ever heard someone say that an entrepreneur (usually tech entrepreneurs) created a solution in search of a problem, this is an example of a production orientation marketing philosophy and unfortunately, unless they move to the next stage they will not stay in business long.
+If you have ever heard someone say that an entrepreneur created a solution in search of a problem, this is an example of a production orientation marketing philosophy and unfortunately, unless they move to the next stage they will not stay in business long.

 Sales Orientation (Do you wanna buy a chicken?)

-The fundamental problem with this approach is that it is focused more on selling and collecting money.
-It relies heavily on constantly finding leads and sales leads are expensive.
+The fundamental problem with this approach is it relies heavily on constantly finding leads and sales leads are expensive.
 There is typically a higher turnover rate of clientele in companies that are marketing with a sales orientation philosophy which means profit margins are smaller because the business is always replacing one customer with another.
 A business can survive with a sales orientation marketing philosophy but oftentimes the owner gets burned out.

 Marketing Orientation (You are who they say you are)